 16th-Century Cartographic Revolutions in Asia

-Mercator’s 1569 world map introduced a projection that revolutionized navigation, but his Asia contained several glaring inaccuracies: Japan was shown as a single large island, and the Korean peninsula was depicted as a narrow strip.
-The island of Formosa (Taiwan) appeared only sporadically, often confused with the Ryukyu Kingdom.
+Gerardus Mercator’s 1569 world map revolutionized navigation through his eponymous projection, which allowed for straight-line compass courses.
+However, even Mercator’s depiction of Asia featured notable errors: Japan appeared as a single large island rather than an archipelago, and the Korean peninsula was rendered as a narrow strip.
+The island of Formosa (Taiwan) appeared inconsistently, often confused with the Ryukyu Islands.

 Mythical Geography: The Land of Prester John and the Sea of Darkness